jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 ### Lab

-The objectives of this lab is to use the shell commands we learned in this chapter and understand their proper usage patterns.
-The outcome will be that you will be able to successfully use the Linux Shell for navigation, file creation, and file modification.
+The objectives of this lab is to use the shell commands we learned in this chapter and understand their proper usage and form.
+The outcome will your ability to successfully use the Linux Shell for navigation, file creation, and file modification.
 Resist the temptation to use the GUI file manager and a web browser.
 All actions will be done through the shell unless noted.
-All work can be done on either Ubuntu 18.04 desktop or Fedora 30 desktop unless noted.
+All work can be done on either Ubuntu desktop or Fedora desktop unless noted.

 1) Login to your Linux System.
 Using a package manager install the ```git``` program.
     i) issue the command ```git --version``` and take a screenshot of the output